gospacedev/mail-checker/README.md

-# mail-checker
+# Mail Checker
-A simple mail checker
+> A simple mail checker

-Checks if a domain has dmarcs, spf record, and a mail server
+Checks if a domain has dmarcs, spf record, and a MX